MicrosoftDocs/cpp-docs/docs/mfc/tn017-destroying-window-objects.md

 - Explicitly deleting with the **`delete`** operator.

 The first case is by far the most common.
 This case applies even if your code does not call `DestroyWindow` directly.
-When the user directly closes a frame window, this action generates the WM_CLOSE message, and the default response to this message is to call `DestroyWindow.` When a parent window is destroyed, Windows calls `DestroyWindow` for all its children.
+When the user directly closes a frame window, this action generates the WM_CLOSE message, and the default response to this message is to call `DestroyWindow`.
+When a parent window is destroyed, Windows calls `DestroyWindow` for all its children.

 The second case, the use of the **`delete`** operator on Windows objects, should be rare.
 The following are some cases where using **`delete`** is the correct choice.